Stilram19/libft/README.md

 ## Installation and Usage

-To use the library in your c projects, follow these steps:
+To use the library in your C projects, follow the installation and usage instructions provided below.

 1. Clone the repository to your local machine: